Skip to main content

 The Pantheon Secrets SDK includes a CustomerSecretsFakeClient implementation that is used when the SDK runs outside of Pantheon infrastructure.
 This client uses a secrets JSON file to build the secrets information emulating what happens on the platform using the Secrets service.

-To get this file, you should use the plugin secret:site:local-generate command and then set an environment variable into your local environment (or docker container if you are running a docker-ized environment) with name CUSTOMER_SECRETS_FAKE_FILE and use the absolute path to the file as the value.
+To get this file, use the terminus secret:site:local-generate command and then set an environment variable in your local environment (or Docker container) named CUSTOMER_SECRETS_FAKE_FILE with the absolute path to the file as the value.

-1. To get generate this file, run terminus secret:site:local-generate in your terminal in your project root:
+1. To generate this file, run terminus secret:site:local-generate in your terminal in your project root:

 Replace <site> with your Pantheon site name.
 The secrets.json file will be generated in your project root.